potato-tf/PopExtensionsPlus/CONTRIBUTING.md

 - Comments should always be above the code they are meant to explain

 ### function declarations
-Functions must be declared in a way the performance counter can see them.
+Functions must be declared in a way the performance counter can see them, we never want to see "<lambda or free run script>" in console if we can avoid it.

-DO NOT DO THIS:
+DO NOT DO THIS, THESE ARE ANONYMOUS FUNCTIONS:

 - `FuncName <- function( args ) { ... }`
 - `MyTable.FuncName <- function( args ) { ... }`